MIDIMinion/sound_reference/ref_networking.md

       * Select each vlan and ensure that all ports are set to none.
 This prevents multicast from flooding all ports.
       * Click apply if you change anything.
     * In Multicast > Unregestered Multicast
      * Set all ports to forwarding.
 For a network without Video-over-IP devices set all to Forwarding.
-If you have video over IP devices: for more detail on this visit the Shure doc visited above.
+If you have video over IP devices: for more detail on this visit the Shure doc linked above.
    * QoS
      * Under Quality of Service > General > QoS Properties set the Qos Mode to Basic.
 Hit Apply.
      * Under Quality of Service > QoS Basic Mode > Global Settings set the Trust Mode to SDCP.
 Hit Apply.